-Obama delivers blazing critique of Trump in debut on 2020 campaign trail
+Obama delivers blazing critique of Trump in 2020 campaign trail debut

 “We’ve got to turn out like never before.
 We cannot leave any doubt in this election,” Obama said, warning that Trump has suggested he won’t accept the results if he loses.

 Though polls have showed Biden holding a steady lead in Pennsylvania, Obama cautioned: “I don’t care about the polls.
-There were a bunch of polls last time and it didn’t work out. . . .
+There were a bunch of polls last time, and it didn’t work out. . . .
 Not this time.
 Not this election.”

-With less than two weeks left before Election Day, Obama’s appearance in a state Trump won in 2016 highlighted the importance of the Keystone State’s 20 electoral votes, which both campaigns have viewed as a must-win on a path to the White House.
+With less than two weeks left before Election Day, Obama’s appearance in a state Trump won in 2016 highlighted the importance of Pennsylvania’s 20 electoral votes, which both campaigns have viewed as a must-win on a path to the White House.
 A day earlier, Trump delivered remarks at a rally in Erie, Pa., in one of three western counties that had voted for Obama in 2008 and 2012 but backed Trump four years ago.

 Obama has been an important surrogate for Biden, delivering a prime-time endorsement address during the Democratic National Convention in August, headlining virtual fundraisers and rallying supporters in get-out-the-vote video messages and other media appearances.
 In recent days, he joined vice-presidential nominee Kamala D. Harris and the actor Michael B. Jordan in an online fundraiser.